atodorov/atodorov.github.com/source/_posts/2013-07-29-what-runs-your-startup-imagga.markdown

 -----------------

 Core functionality is developed in C and C++ with the OpenCV library.
-Imagga relies havily on own image processing algorithms for their core features.
+Imagga relies heavily on own image processing algorithms for their core features.
 These were built as a combination of their own research activities and publications from other researchers.